pea/AdaptiveGrid/README.md

 AdaptiveGrid
 ============

 AdaptiveGrid is a fluid CSS grid framework which adapts to the screen size.
 For example, if you needed a column of 50% to become full width on mobile you'd add the class smallest_to_100 to it.
+It's very similar to Twitter's Bootstrap but roughly 5% of the filesize.

 Example
 =======